scotow/zippyst/README.md

 ### Algorithm changes

 If you find any link that may not work with this project, please open an issue to let me know, so I might try to support the new algorithm.

+### Disclaimer

+This project uses and may run script that are downloaded from the download page.
+Use it at your own risk.